Dewberry/pfra-hydromet/docs/quickstart.md

 `NOAA data` Atlas 14 Volume number, region, and duration.

-`CN` Curve Number calaculated for the area of interest.
+`CN` Curve Number calculated for the area of interest.

 #### Convolution Parameters (*epsilons)